This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-An intra-aortic balloon counterpulsation pump is also called IABP.
-It is a device used to treat severe (very bad) heart failure and some other heart problems.
-The pump has a thin flexible and inflatable catheter (tube) with a balloon on its end.
+An intra-aortic balloon counterpulsation pump (IABP) is a device that is used for a short time to help your heart work normally.
+The pump has a flexible, inflatable catheter (thin tube) with a balloon on its end.
 It also has a gas container and a device that inflates (fills) and deflates (empties) the balloon.
-Monitors to see how the heart is working may be connected to the pump.
-The IABP is used for a short period of time to help your heart work normally.
-It lets more blood into your heart, and allows more blood to be pumped out to the rest of your body.
+Monitors that show how the heart is working may be connected to the pump.
+The IABP allows more blood to flow into your heart and more blood to be pumped out to your body.

-- Caregivers insert an IABP for temporary (short-term) help for people who have heart failure.
-It may be used to support your heart before you have heart surgery, such as coronary artery bypass graft or angioplasty.
-If you need surgery, ask your caregiver for more information about the surgery you will be having.
-The IABP may also be used to keep track of pressure changes inside your aorta before the surgery.
-The IABP may also be left in for a period of time to help your heart work after you have heart surgery.
+You may need an IABP if you have severe heart failure or other heart problems.
+An IABP may also be used to support your heart before you have heart surgery, such as coronary artery bypass graft or angioplasty.
+The IABP may also be used to monitor pressure changes inside your aorta before the surgery.
+The aorta is a large blood vessel that carries blood from your heart to your body.
+The IABP may also be used to help your heart work after you have heart surgery.